 our programs

-Since 2019, API has been developing for-sale, affordable homes for first-time-homebuyer, low to moderate-income artists on vacant lots.
-API will build at least 18 affordable homes, both rehab and new construction from its originally-purchased parcels.
-Two homes have been sold, and nine additional homes are under development.
-The next six will be completed in late summer 2024.
+API has been developing for-sale, affordable homes for first-time-homebuyer, low to moderate-income artists on vacant lots.
+API will build at least 18 affordable homes in Gravois Park, both rehab and new construction from its originally-purchased parcels.
+Two homes have been sold, and ten additional homes are under development.
+The next three will be completed in fall 2024.

 API creates more than houses; it supports the sense of “home” already in the neighborhood by turning existing artists into new homeowners and by transforming vacant lots into green and art spaces where neighbors can connect.